-The factory and use are related by stating that the tests of the factory ensures a good use.
+The factory and use are related by stating that the tests of the factory ensures a “good use”.
 Otherwise no one would accept to drive a car.
-We need a reasonable connection between the tests and the uses.
-It is usually formulated as an adequation theorem telling that if a computational object passes all tests certifying answers of a formula A then they are indeed in the behaviour corresponding of A. Moreover, logical correctness (factory) should ensure a terminating cut-elimination (use).
+We need a reasonable connexion between the tests and the uses.
+It is usually formulated as an adequacy theorem stating that if a computational object passes all tests certifying answers of a formula A, then they are indeed in the behaviour corresponding of A. Moreover, logical correctness (factory) should ensure a terminating cut-elimination (use).
 This actually gives a new status to usual proofs, for instance coming from the sequent calculus.
-When we write a proof, it actually implicitly comes with “tests” telling that the proof is well-formed.
-What we can call “proof of the proof”.
-The proof and the proof of the proof should be encoded as same kind object with a sound interaction (we still have to define what is a sound interaction).
+When we write a proof, it actually implicitly comes with “tests” asserting that the proof is well-formed: what we can call a “proof of the proof”.
+The proof and the proof of the proof should be encoded as objets of the same kind with a sound symmetric interaction (we still have to define what is a sound interaction).

 Interaction, testing and certainty

-The idea of tests is close to Popper’s idea of refutability by experiments.
-This idea suggests that a claim/theory is valid until one reach a refutation of it by testing it against an experiment, thus distinguishing a “true science” from a “pseudo-science”.
+The idea of testing is reminiscent of Popper’s idea of refutability by experiments (I heard that Popper was often misinterpreted/exaggerated).
+This idea suggests that a claim/theory is valid until one reaches a refutation of it by testing it against an experiment, thus distinguishing a “true science” from a “pseudo-science”.
 Even though it appears as perfectly valid, it suffers from its essentialist root.
-A claim/theory exists within a subjective/arbitrary framework and the idea of refutation itself may be opaque (a test of temperature is dependent of both the tested/water and the tester/thermometer but also their interaction/contact).
+A claim/theory exists within a subjective/arbitrary framework and the idea of refutation itself may be opaque (a measure is dependent of both the tested and the tester/tool but also their interaction/contact).
 Moreover, the “testing” of a claim/theory may be infinite, meaning that we may never reach an absolute certainty.
 In the Transcendental Syntax, we make the test, the tested and the testing computationally explicit.

-Although a proof of a claim and a proof of its negation can’t usually coexist, they virtually appear and have a role in proof-nets and the Transcendental Syntax.
-This may be linked to Hegel’s contradictory foundations where a concept lies on its negation itself mutually lying on the former in a conflicting relationship.
+Although a proof of a claim and a proof of its negation cannot usually coexist, they virtually appear and have a role in proof-nets and the Transcendental Syntax.
+This may be linked to Hegel’s contradictory foundations (I never read Hegel) where a concept lies on its negation itself mutually lying on the former in a conflicting relationship.
 In the Transcendental Syntax, formulas and their negations are set of constellations (computational objects) which satisfy a certain criterion of orthogonality (relation specifying what we mean by a sound interaction) when interacting together.
 They both exist as computational entities but only one “wins” when trying to resolve a conflict.
-The winner is considered to be “true/valid/provable” in the logical sense.
+The winner is considered to be “true/valid/provable” (a synthesis) in the logical sense.

 Knitting / Separation

-We describe what links or separates the four classes of our conceptual knitting.
+We describe what relates or separates the four classes of our conceptual knitting.

 Constat/Performance.
 Both are separated by Church and Turing’s indecidability.
 An implicit computational artefact cannot be reduced to the set of its results because we cannot always predict their existence unless we do a computation (Turing’s halting problem).
 In other words, the implicit cannot be simply replaced by the explicit.
 They are linked by computation, a mean to go from performance/implicit to constat/explicit.

 Usine/Usage.
 Both are separated by Gödel’s incompleteness theorems.
 They show the existence of unprovable formulas and the gap between provability and truth.
-The “format” we create for logic cannot be reduced to its use because the actual use can sometimes escape the boundaries we imagined and the use we expected.
+The “format” we create for logic cannot be reduced to its use because the actual use (which cannot be foreseen by the usine) can sometimes escape the boundaries we imagined and the use we expected for logic.

 Performance/Usine.
-The factory has a subjective part because we choose want kind of test we want to perform a certification/labeling.
+The factory has a subjective part because we choose want kind of test we would like to perform.
 Some tests are better than others.
 Nonetheless, it also has an explicit part: performance is part of the usine.
-Because testing itself is performative, explicit and objective: we just have to perform a computation.
+Because testing itself is performative, explicit and objective: only computation is needed for the checking.
 What is contingent is the interpretation we get from the result.

 From DNA computing to logic.
 Some works describe an encoding of Horn clauses, logic programming or Robinson’s resolution by using DNA computation itself.
 This leads to the possibility of checking or computing related to logic through the interpretation of the Transcendental Syntax.